GermanPaul12/STADS-Python-Course/README.md

 # STADS Python Course

-This repository contains the course material for the Python course at STADS (Students Association for Data Analysis and Statistics) at the University of Mannheim.
+This repository contains the course material for the Python course for STADS (Students Association for Data Analysis and Statistics) and the University of Mannheim.

 ## First steps